marioallaa/Movie-Recommendation/README.md

 # `Movie recommendation App`

 ## Description
-Forge this repository and create a frontend web application in Vue.js, React.js or plaint html that does the following.
+Fork this repository and create a frontend web application in Vue.js, React.js or plaint html that does the following.

 1. Ask the user for a query.
 2. Search for a movie related to that query.